Delight Your Customers and Reap the Benefits of Customer Reviews

-This includes your Google My Business (GMB) account.
-GMB is what you use to collect and show off your reviews.
+This includes your Google Business Profile (GBP) account.
+GBP is what you use to collect and show off your reviews.
 It’s your Google profile for your business.

-Not surprisingly, more customer reviews helps you optimize Google My Business.
-More reviews also increase exposure for your GMB profile.
+Not surprisingly, more customer reviews helps you optimize Google Business Profile.
+More reviews also increase exposure for your GBP profile.

 That’s because reviews are a “ranking signal” that Google uses to display your business on Google Search.

-The more you optimize your GMB profile with customer reviews, the more your profile will display when potential customers search for your services in your town.
+The more you optimize your GBP profile with customer reviews, the more your profile will display when potential customers search for your services in your town.